 Power and battery life

-Apple's fitted its newest iPhones with its fastest mobile processor yet - the A9.
+Apple's fitted these iPhones with one of its fastest mobile processors - the A9.
 This, according to the company at least, offers 70% better overall performance than the iPhone 6.
 It's particularly good for games too, as it's 90% faster for graphics.
-All that power means the iPhone 6S and its big brother are the smoothest, slickest phones Apple's ever made.
+Of course, the iPhone 7's A10 chip is an extra step up from that, but rest assured the 6S is still incredibly slick.

-Even better, the new chip - in conjunction with new operating system iOS 9 - results in significantly improved battery life.
+Even better, the chip - in conjunction with iOS 9 operating system - results in significantly improved battery life.
 For those of us slaves to previous iPhones' limited battery life, that's the best news of all.

 For example, touching an email opens it, but hard pressing it lets you preview its contents without marking it as read.
 Another example: touching the Apple Maps icon opens the app, but a hard press gives you shortcuts to your location, directions home, and search functionality.